Richard Vanigli

 Richard Vanigli (born 1 June 1971 in Forlì) is an Italian former footballer, currently in charge as Cristiano Lucarelli's assistant coach at Catania.

 Playing career

 A hard-working centre-back, he started playing in the lower leagues, making his Serie B debut with Cosenza in 1993, and his Serie A debut with Lecce in 1996.

 In 1998 he joined Livorno, playing six years for the Tuscans throughout three different divisions (from Serie C1 to Serie A).
 In 2004 he left Livorno for Empoli, winning a second personal Serie A promotion on his first season.

-On 19 February 2006, Richard Vanigli fouled Francesco Totti, which suffered a fracture of his left fibula and ligament damage.
+On 19 February 2006, in Empoli's match against Roma, Richard Vanigli fouled Francesco Totti, who suffered a fracture of his left fibula and ligament damage.
 Totti had to make an amazing quick recovery to participate in the victorious 2006 World Cup, in just about 2 months.

-Vanigli is therefore mostly remembered in the Italian football scene for putting Totti’s career at risk.
+Vanigli is therefore mostly remembered in the Italian football scene for putting Totti's career at risk.

 In 2009, he left professional football to move back at hometown club Forlì in the Eccellenza league.